tuongv-1736461/Machine-Learning-projects/Eigenfaces/README.md

 X=results['X']
 ```
 #### Part a: The correlation matrix between the first 100 images in matrix X
-Part (a) of the assignment involves computing a 100x100 correlation matrix C by computing the dot product (correlation) between the first 100 images in the matrix X. The code does this by extracting the first 100 columns of X and then computing their dot product (correlation) to get the 100x100 correlation matrix C. The code then plots the correlation matrix using the imshow function from the matplotlib.pyplot library.
+Part (a) of the project involves computing a 100x100 correlation matrix C by computing the dot product (correlation) between the first 100 images in the matrix X. The code does this by extracting the first 100 columns of X and then computing their dot product (correlation) to get the 100x100 correlation matrix C. The code then plots the correlation matrix using the imshow function from the matplotlib.pyplot library.
 ```
 # extract the first 100 columns of X
 X_100 = X[:, :100]